Ole Nydahl: Teaching

 Upon returning to Europe in 1972, the 16th Karmapa asked Hannah and Ole Nydahl to begin teaching Buddhism and organize meditation centers, first in their native Denmark, then in Germany and other countries.
 The centers belong to the Karma Kagyu lineage and operate under Ole Nydahl's practical guidance.
 In the early 90s, Diamond Way Buddhism was founded as a way to protect established centers during the Karmapa controversy.

 As of 2019, there were 635 Diamond Way centers throughout the world.
 Most are in Europe, Russia, or the United States.

-Ole Nydahl regularly travels between them during the year giving lectures and meditation courses.
-Until 2013, Nydahl taught conscious dying or phowa, as well as other Buddhist meditation practices, but in recent years he has been focused on giving Mahamudra; teachings on the nature of mind.
+Ole Nydahl regularly traveled between them during the year giving lectures and meditation courses.
+Until 2013, Nydahl taught conscious dying or phowa, as well as other Buddhist meditation practices, but more recently he has been focused on giving Mahamudra; teachings on the nature of mind.
 He traveled almost constantly for over 40 years, teaching in a new city nearly every day, until 2017 when his health necessitated reducing his travel schedule.

 Together with his students, Nydahl has created Buddhist centers that provide access to Vajrayana meditation methods without requiring an understanding of Tibetan language or culture.
 In the Diamond Way centers, the meditations and names of the various Buddha forms have been translated into Western languages.
-Ole Nydahl believes it essential for people to understand and read the meditations in their own language in order for Buddhism to become truly rooted in the West, as noted in the preface to the meditation booklet titled Refuge and the Enlightened Attitude, used in Diamond Way Buddhist Centers, in which Nydahl states, "This practice used to have an exotic edge because the repetition was in Tibetan.
+Ole Nydahl believed it essential for people to understand and read the meditations in their own language in order for Buddhism to become truly rooted in the West, as noted in the preface to the meditation booklet titled Refuge and the Enlightened Attitude, used in Diamond Way Buddhist Centers, in which Nydahl states, "This practice used to have an exotic edge because the repetition was in Tibetan.
 It has now been brought into a Western context, enabling us to understand it on a much deeper level."